soumendu041/clustering-network-valued-data/README.md

-# Codes for the paper "On clustering network-valued data" by Mukherjee, Sarkar, Lin (2017).
+# Code for the paper "On clustering network-valued data" by Mukherjee, Sarkar, Lin (2017).